 10.6.3.2 Summary of Variance, Application, and Transfer Process Considerations

-The following are summaries of NeDNR's variance process, application review process, and transfer process.
-For full details of these processes please refer to the applicable statutes and NeDNR rules.
+The following are summaries of the Departments variance process, application review process, and transfer process.
+For full details of these processes, please refer to the applicable statutes and Department rules.

-A. Variance process for new surface water appropriations
+A. Variance Process for new surface water appropriations